alstar555/CATbot/README.md

 # CatBot

-CAT is a bot for the discord platform.
+CAT is a customizable bot for the discord platform.
 When added to a server, CAT will meow every x amount of messages.
 He will also chime into the conversation when triggered by certain key words.

 A demo of CAT can be seen by joining this server: https://discord.gg/fmUTnXYF CAT does not run 24/7